PRe-Sustainability/pre-frontend-boilerplate/README.md

 # Frontend Assignment

 This repository serves as a boilerplate for a frontend assignment using the following technologies: React, Redux Toolkit, and Tailwind CSS.
 It also includes examples showcasing the usage of Redux Toolkit (RTK) Slice and RTK Query API.
-The project utilizes json-server to simulate the consumption of an API with a fake `db.json` file.
-Please note that a more relevant file will be provided with the actual assignment, which will replace the current one.

 ## Getting Started